KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 Welcome to the Health Equity for Advancing Research and Technology using Genomic Neuroscience (HEART-GeN) lab!
-As a member of the HEART-GeN lab, you\'re choosing to join a group of diverse scientists.
+As a member of the HEART-GeN lab, you are joining a group of diverse scientists.
 Our lab focuses on **developing more equitable treatments** for brain disorders that disproportionately affect Black communities.
-In this lab manual, you\'ll learn more about the lab\'s mission and values, as well as key information about getting started, working, and getting help in the lab.
+In this lab manual, you'll learn more about the lab's mission and values, as well as key information about getting started, working, and getting help in the lab.
-Just remember, you\'re a valued member of the team and you belong here just as much as anyone else!
+Remember, you are a valued member of the team, and you belong here just as much as anyone else!

 # What the HEART-GeN Lab is About